 |Instructors||Grad Teaching Asst|

 This is a modeling course offered to math and non-math majors and it is run in collaboration with local businesses, research or administrative centers in town.
 The mathematical content of the course is diverse.
 The difficulty of the topics will be perceived differently by students; each of you will discover that it depends a lot on your background, the way you think and communicate in mathematics.
-The discussions will be more beneficial if you keep up with the project on a regular basis.
+Due to the open-ended nature of the course, you will have to keep up with work on the project throughout the semester .
 Do not hesitate to ask questions in or outside the class whenever in doubt about an argument, notation, etc. At the end of this course a successful student will not only have performed very well on the tasks during the semester, but s/he will be able to approach other real life problems that involve mathematics with more confidence.

 |30%||Project participation (documented through student journals, communication with team and instructors, participation in the poster session)|